dlang5/CIS17A/Projects/Lang_Dennis_Project_3.1.0/README.md

 Version 3.1.0: Included more statistics in the game via a template that outputs the highest number of wins.
                Included more royal flair, as well as code to say "Good Game" or "Good Games" depending on matches ran.

-Version 3.2.0: Added even more royal flair.
-Split classes into more .h files for easy UML charting.
-Implemented unique
-               messages based on Rand for loser and tie games.
-Converted Easter Egg class to use protected variable.

-Version 3.2.1: Cleaned up main by adding a few functions.